In This Article

 Start with one agent that solves one problem.
 The notification agent is the best starting point because it delivers immediate value with the lowest implementation risk.

-Week 1: Define triggers and recipients.
-Map the loan events that should generate notifications: new application received, document uploaded, condition set, rate lock warning, clear to close.
-Decide who receives each notification.
+Map the loan events that trigger notifications: new application, document uploaded, condition set, rate lock warning, clear to close.
+Decide who receives each alert.

-Week 2: Build in Copilot Studio.
-Use the visual builder to create the agent.
-Connect it to your Dynamics 365 instance and SharePoint document libraries.
-Configure the notification templates with the data fields your team needs.
+Use Copilot Studio's visual builder.
+Connect Dynamics 365 and SharePoint.
+Configure notification templates with the data fields your team needs.

-Week 3: Test with a pilot group.
 Run the agent for 3 to 5 loan officers and their processors.
 Collect feedback on notification frequency, content, and timing.
-Adjust before rolling out to the full team.
+Adjust before full rollout.

-Week 4: Full deployment.
-Enable the agent for all users.
-Monitor adoption in the Teams admin center and gather feedback during the first full production cycle.
+Enable for all users.
+Monitor adoption in the Teams admin center.
+Gather feedback during the first full production cycle.
+Plan your second agent.

 After the notification agent is stable, build the workflow agent for task assignment.
 Then the conversational agent for status queries.
 Each new agent builds on the data connections you established in the first one.